 Delete Trigger in Management Studio

-In this example, we show you how to delete a trigger using the SSMS.
+Here, we show you how to delete a trigger using the SSMS.
 To delete a trigger using the SSMS, right-click on the trigger name that you want to delete will open the context menu.
 You can click on the Delete option

 Delete SQL Trigger using DROP TRIGGER

-In this example, we will show you how to delete triggers using the Drop Trigger statement.
+We will show you how to delete triggers using the Drop Trigger statement.